klozn/10-javascript/00-essentials/10-git/11-git-basics-local-commits/codelab01/README.md

     - What happened?
 Is the file still staged?
     - If not, add the file again to the staging area using `git add .`

-    ```
-    NOTICE
+> NOTICE:
 You could successfully remove the file from the staging area by removing the .git/index file.
 In practise, you should never modify any file in the .git folder.
-Although this might work,
-    you should always use equivalent git commands.
-The git command will verify your action and
-    prevent you from making mistakes.
-Interacting with the .git dir directly will not, and you might
-    end up breaking your git repository!
+Although this might work, you should always use equivalent git commands.
+The git command will verify your action and prevent you from making mistakes.
+Interacting with the .git dir directly will not, and you might end up breaking your git repository!
-    ```

 - Get yourself a status overview of your files.
 It should still return the following:
     ```
       On branch master